 Copyright 2009 Ryan James Dudgeon

 Dudgeon, Ryan James.
-"An exergy-based analysis of gasification and oxyburn processes." thesis, University of Iowa, 2009.
+"An exergy-based analysis of gasification and oxyburn processes."
+MS (Master of Science) thesis, University of Iowa, 2009.